-As a lover of birds from a very early age myself, there was no denying Birds by Hunt Slonem, © 2017, published by Glitterati Incorporated, would be a book I would instantly gravitate to.
-What makes Hunt’s work so striking is not so much his brilliant use of color + repetition, but it’s also the tactile aspect of his paintings, with the many layers of paint + his handling of that medium used to create the amazing + globally acclaimed iterations of birds shown throughout this impressive 272-page tome.
+As a lover of birds from a very early age myself, there was no denying Birds by Hunt Slonem, © 2017, published by Glitterati Incorporated, would be a book I would instantly love.
+What makes Hunt’s work so striking is a lot to process.
+It’s not so much his brilliant use of color and repetition, but it’s also the tactile aspect of his paintings, with the many layers of paint + his handling of that medium used to create the amazing and globally acclaimed iterations of birds shown throughout this impressive 272-page tome.

 (”SWALLOWTAIL 1′, 2009 | ‘PARROTS’, 2013)

 Exotic, lush landscapes of his childhood years in Hawaii influenced Hunt greatly.
 Writer, reporter and cartoonist Anthony Haden Guest pointed out, “Slonem has noted that he first was fascinated by parakeets when he was ten, and at sixteen bought some birds in a market in Nicaragua,” as A Colorful Home To Suit His Colorful Feathered Friends.

 After visiting his New York studio once myself, I was transported into another reality.
 Each room I passed through was a work of art on its own.
 Several rooms completely painted in one singular color are briefly captured in the book.
 These colorful spaces were not only home to Hunt’s variety of exotic birds but to many of his painted works.

 Inside, you could see parrots, parakeets, macaws, and cockatoos along with other exotic birds.
 But you could also see different groupings of the artist’s paintings + sculptures (below).

 Slonem was first fascinated by parakeets when he was ten and at sixteen bought some birds in a market in Nicaragua